dacup72/BackboneAPI/README.md

 # Backbone API

-Backbone API is a simple UI allowing the userer to display and edit nonpersistent data on a fullstack React / Redux javascript application.
+Backbone API is a simple UI allowing the user to display and edit nonpersistent data on a fullstack React / Redux javascript application.

 ## Installing